 This can help to add depth to a shorter room, or a room and most of the time this is the most attractive flooring direction to choose as it leads from the point of entry and runs along the length of your property.
-A drawback to this direction however, is that you will be able to see the seams between the boards more easily as you enter the room.
+A drawback to this direction, however, is that you will be able to see the seams between the boards more easily as you enter the room.

 Diagonal flooring direction

 If you are fitting new flooring in a particularly small space, then considering a diagonal flooring direction may be a wise move in improving the feel of the square feet available to you.
-If you’re still finding it hard to decide on what would look best after considering these different options, then we would recommend laying the floor in whichever way is easiest for you.
+What looks best in your home will depend on the nuances of the space and light.

 Let us know how you got on in the comments section.